PoCInnovation/Workshops/software/14.Vercel/README.md

 Deploy a new website in this platform, it's really easy.

-Here are the steps to deploy on Netlify :
+Here are the steps to deploy on Netlify:
 - Create a git repository
 - Sign-in on [Netlify](https://www.netlify.com/)
 - Go to `New site from Git`
 - Choose your repository
 - Push `Deploy`
-- It's done, your website is now online :rocket:
+- It's done, your website is now online 🚀

 ## Go Further